Hunts Point Avenue station: Exits

 This station's main fare control area is a mezzanine above the center of the platforms and tracks.
 Two staircases from each platform go up to a waiting area/crossover, where a turnstile bank provides access to and from the station.
 Outside fare control, there is a token booth and two street stairs going up to Monsignor Del Valle Square, a city-owned park on the triangle formed by East 163rd Street, Hunts Point Avenue, and Bruckner Boulevard.
 In a design that is not common in the subway system, the street-level facility, street stair enclosures, and lights are all made of bricks.
 Although the platform level is lit by fluorescent bulbs, the mezzanine remains lit by incandescent lights, which were replaced along every platform in the subway by the late 1980s.

-The northbound platform has an exit-only at its extreme northern end.
+The northbound platform has an exit-only at its extreme southern end.
 A twisting staircase goes up to a street-level steel and glass structure, where exit-only turnstiles provide access out of the station.
 It is located at the southeast corner of Southern Boulevard and Hunts Point Avenue.